lbrabec/drop/README.md

 ![Drop](./static/cz.lukasbrabec.Drop.svg)

-Simple app for dropping files from phone to computer, both devices have to be on the same network.
+Simple app for dropping files from phone to computer.
+Drop will show you a QR code which links to flask server that is running in the background.
+Just scan the code with your phone, open the web page and upload the files to your computer.
-Drop runs flask server and generates QR code with server URL for easy scan on phone.

-Install dependencies (Fedora):
+Fedora dependencies:
 ```
 dnf install python3-tkinter python3-pillow-tk python3-flask python3-qrcode python3-notify2
 ```